 FREQUENTLY ASKED QUESTIONS

-Whether visiting The Newt in Somerset for lunch, a garden tour, or to learn about our cyder making, guests pay an entrance fee of £15 per adult or £7 per child aged 5–15, with under 5s entering free of charge.
+Whether visiting The Newt in Somerset for lunch, a garden tour, or to learn about our cyder making, guests pay an entrance fee of £20 per adult or £8 per child aged 5–15, with under 5s entering free of charge.
 This gives unlimited access to the gardens, woodland walks, Cyder Bar & Press, shops, Garden Café and more.
-For our first year (2019), the entrance fee may be converted into a season ticket, allowing free repeat entry.

 Table service is provided on a first-come, first-served basis.